The Bankrate promise

 What to do instead: Have a frank discussion with anyone who offers money as a gift toward your down payment about how much they are offering and when you’ll receive the money.
 Make a copy of the check or electronic transfer showing how and when the money traded hands from the gift donor to you.
 Lenders will verify this through bank statements and a signed gift letter.

 The concept of homebuyer rebates, also known as commission rebates, is an obscure one to most first-time buyers.
 This is a rebate of up to 1 percent of the home’s sales price, and it comes out of the buyer agent’s commission, says Ben Mizes, founder and CEO of Clever Real Estate based in St. Louis.

 How this affects you: Homebuyer rebates are available in most U.S. states, but not all.
-Ten states prohibit homebuyer rebates: Alaska, Alabama, Iowa, Kansas, Louisiana, Mississippi, Missouri, Oklahoma, Oregon and Tennessee.
+Currently, eight states prohibit homebuyer rebates: Alabama (only certain types), Alaska, Kansas, Mississippi, Missouri, Oklahoma, Oregon and Tennessee.

-What to do instead: If you live in a state that allows homebuyer rebates, see if your agent is willing to provide this rebate at closing.
+What to do instead: If you live in a state that allows homebuyer rebates, see if your agent is willing to provide one at closing.
 On a $300,000 home purchase, this can be a $3,000 savings for you, so it’s worth asking.

 15. Ignoring moving and other upfront costs

 When buying your first home, you need to make sure you have some savings leftover.
 Between renting a truck or hiring movers, buying boxes and dealing with storage, moving can be expensive, even if you’re handling it on your own.